-- 451. As observed herein above, an individual has his secret agenda in joining the riots.
-Many join for looting the properties, some join for satisfying their lust and few join the riotous mob for killing and more often the religious fervour is merely a cover for their secret agenda.
-In the instant case, evidence shows that the A/l- Jaswantbhai Nai and the A/2-Govindbhai Nai committed rape in succession on the pregnant prosecutrix despite her pleadings to spare her.
-After satisfying their lust they did not bother whether the prosecutrix was finished or not.
-No further act is attributed to the A/1-Jaswantbhai Nai and the A/2-Govindbhai Nai in the crime.
-It is not clear from the evidence and statement of PW 19- Phiroz Ghanchi Ex.158-N that whether 'Jaswantbhai' referred to by PW 19-Phiroz as the person with whom they sought refuge for two days is the A/1-Jaswanbhai Nai or not.
+451 As observed herein above, an individual has his secret agenda in joining the riots.
+Many join looting the properties, some join for satisfying their lust and few join the riotous mob for killing and more often the religious fervour is merely a cover for their secret agenda.
+In the instant case, evidence shows that Jaswantbhai Nai and the A/2-Govindbhai sommitted rape in succession on the Prosecutrix despite her pleadings to spare her.
+After satisfying their lust they did not bother whether the prosecutrix was finished or not. further act is attributed to the A/1-Jaswantbhai

+Nai and the A/2-Govindbhai Nai in the crime.
+It is not clear from the evidence and statement of PW 19-Phiroz Ghanchi Ex.158-N that whether 'Jaswantbhai' referred to by PW 19-Phiroz as the person with whom they sought refuge for two days is the A/1-Jaswan-bhai Nai or not.
 No much weight therefore can be given to this fact pointed out by Ld.
 Advocate Mr. Ponda in his submissions for leniency.
-Such fact in the evidence only goes to show that human feelings were not vanished from every home in Randhikpur. - 452.
-The A14-Shailesh Bhatt is attributed with the act of smashing the little child Saleha, daughter of the prosecutrix, on the ground to death and nothing more. - 453.
+Such fact in the evidence only goes to show that human feelings were not vanished from every home in Randhikpur.

+The A/4-Shailesh Bhatt is attributed with the act of smashing the little child Saleha, daughter of the prosecutrix, on the ground to death and nothing more.

 As regards multiple murders and gang rapes of Halima and Shamim, it is not clearly understood from the evidence as to who gave the fatal blows or actually committed the rape on Halima and Shamim.
-Culpability could be fastened on the accused by means of the principle of constructive liability in law. - 454.
-Issue of innocence pleaded by the accused has been already considered and ruled out.
+Chilpability could be fastened on the accused by Smeans of the principle of constructive liability in law.

+454 Issue of innocence pleaded by the accused has been already considered and ruled out.
 Using family as a shield for getting protection from the penal consequences is merely an afterthought.
-From the analysis of the nature and circumstances of the crime and of relevant circumstances, as discussed herein above, life imprisonment appears to be a condign punishment in the present case. - 455.
-Acts of the A/17-Somabhai Gori gave unprecedented twist to the serious crime of multiple murders and gang rapes, and therefore, deserve maximum punishment of imprisonment prescribed under law and need to be fined appropriately. - 456.
-Evidence shows that the Mahindra jeep bearing registration No.GJ-20-A-3123 (Art.2) was used in the crime.
+From the analysis of the nature and circumstances of the crime and of relevant circumstances, as discussed herein above, life imprisonment appears to be a condign punishment in the present case.

+455 the A/17-Somabhai Gori Acts of unprecedented twist to the serious crime multiple murders and gang rapes, and therefore, punishment of deserve maximum imprisonment prescribed under law and need to be appropriately.

+456 Evidence shows that the Mahindra jeep bearing registration No.GJ-20-A-3123 (Art.2) was used in the crime.
 The prosecution submits that the jeep Art.2 is in custody of CBI.
-Jeep Art.2 is, therefore, required to be confiscated and disposed of according to law. - 457.
-Ld.
-SPP Mr. Shah, for the prosecution, urged for initiating proceedings for perjury against PW 10-Rameshchandra Soni, PW 28-Bhavinkumar Patel, PW 34-Amritsingh Khant and DW 1-8udhsingh Patel.
-In the considered opinion of this Court, it is not expedient in the interest of justice to initiate such action against PW 10-Rameshchandra Soni, PW 28-Bhavinkumar Patel, PW 34-Amritsingh Khant and DW 1-Budhsingh Patel. - 458.
-In view of the aforesaid discussion, the following order would meet the ends of justice.
+Jeep Art.2 is, therefore, required to be confiscated and disposed of according to law.

+457 Ld.
+SPP Mr.Shah, for the prosecution, urged for initiating proceedings for perjury against PW 10-Rameshchandra Soni, PW 28-Bhavinkumar Patel, PW 34-Amritsingh Khant and DW 1-Budhsingh Patel.
+In the considered opinion of this Court, it is not expedient in the interest of justice to initiate such action against PW 10-Rameshchandra Soni, PW

+28-Bhavinkumar Patel, PW 34-Amritsingh Khant and DW 1-Budhsingh Patel.

+458 In view of the aforesaid discussion, the following order would meet the ends of justice.